 To reduce or prevent acne, dermatologists often recommend that people consume foods that are high in fiber, such as fruits and vegetables.
 It has been found that some indigenous tribes who adhere to a plant-based diet the majority of the time do not experience acne.
 This has led to studies concerning the role of insulin in the development of acne.

-Several elements within the environment have been linked to acne development.
-High temperature, humidity, and sun exposure have been known to promote excess sebum production.
+Several elements within the environment play a role in acne development.
+High temperature, humidity, and sun exposure promote excess sebum production.
 Air pollutants and the halogenated hydrocarbons present in the environment have been known to clog pores and generate inflammation in the skin.

-People who smoke tobacco products are often at a higher risk of developing post-pubertal acne because the toxins in those products can reduce blood flow to the skin, contributing to breakouts.
+People who smoke tobacco products often have a higher risk of getting acne after puberty.
+The toxins in these products can lower blood flow to the skin, which can lead to breakouts.
 Individuals who use pore-clogging skin care or makeup products may develop acne.
-Lack of high-quality sleep has also been linked to the development of acne because it can cause hormonal imbalances (e.g., a spike in cortisol levels), resulting in excess sebum production.
+Not getting enough good sleep can lead to acne.
+This happens because it can cause hormonal changes, like higher cortisol levels.
+These changes can result in too much oil production on the skin.

 Acne can lead to significant mental and emotional problems, especially in adolescents.
 Teenagers and young adults can develop low self-esteem, depression, and anxiety if they have acne.
 People with acne experience bullying at higher rates and are at a higher risk of being victims of physical abuse.
 Taking all this into consideration, acne therapy needs to be efficient and widely available and should begin as early as possible for an individual.